Parameterized complexity of the f-Critical Set problem: Hardness results for the parameters tw(G), m(f) and Δ(G)

 \section{Hardness results for the parameters \texorpdfstring{$tw(G), m(f)$}{tw(G), m(f)} and \texorpdfstring{$\Delta(G)$}{Δ(G)}}

 In this section, we prove two hardness results for the $f$-\nameref{prob:criticalSet} problem.
-We show that it is $\NP$-complete even when restricted to planar subcubic bipartite graphs and $m(f) \leq 2$, and that it is $\W[1]$-hard when parameterized by $tw(G)$.
+We show that it is $\NP$-complete even when restricted to planar subcubic bipartite graphs with maximum threshold~$2$, and that it is $\W[1]$-hard when parameterized by $tw(G)$.